Ande404/Hybrid-Causal-XAI-For-NIDs/README.md

     - Open test.ipynb and run the cells in order.

 ### Option 2: Run in Google Colab (no install required )
+1. Download the dataset from this repo [here](https://github.com/ristov/nids-alert-data)

-1. Go to Google Colab
+2. Go to Google Colab

-2. Click “Upload” and upload the file test.ipynb.
+3. Click “Upload” and upload the file test.ipynb.

-3. Upload your dataset (dataset-labeled-anon-ip.csv) in the Colab environment.
+4. Upload your dataset (dataset-labeled-anon-ip.csv) in the Colab environment.

-4. Run the notebook cells in order.
+5. Run the notebook cells in order.

-5. 💡 Colab gives you free access to CPUs/GPUs.
+6. 💡 Colab gives you free access to CPUs/GPUs.
 For faster training, go to Runtime → Change runtime type → Hardware accelerator → GPU.